-12 Celebrities Who Opened Up About Learning to Embrace Their Acne
+11 Celebrities Who Opened Up About Learning to Embrace Their Acne

 Cameron Diaz

-Like many actresses on this list, Cameron Diaz's acne inhibited her confidence in front of the camera.
-After trying to cover it with makeup and trying to cure it with medication, Diaz's acne cleared up when she stopped eating cheeseburgers and fries so frequently.
+Like many actresses on this list, Cameron Diaz let her acne inhibit her confidence in front of the camera.
+After attempts to cover it with makeup and cure it with medication, Diaz's acne cleared up when she stopped eating cheeseburgers and fries so frequently.

 "I mean, I had terrible, terrible, skin,” she wrote in her book, The Body Book.
 "It was embarrassing, and I did everything I could think of to make it go away.
 I tried to cover it with makeup.
 I tried to get rid of it with medication: oral, topical, even the harshest prescriptions.
 Nothing helped for very long.”